analytiq-hub/sigagent.github.io/math/topology.md

 title: Topology
 ---

-This is a very limited listing of books I read as a student, and does not include more recent material on combinatorial aspects, simplicial sets, model categories, cofibration categories, $$\inf$$-categories.
+This is a very limited listing of books I read as a student, and does not include more recent material on combinatorial aspects, simplicial sets, model categories, cofibration categories, $$\infty$$-categories.

 #### Books
 * Algebraic Topology